 Preparing for Makeup

 Just as paint goes on better to a well prepared canvas, so it’s the same with makeup.
-With lifestyle, contemporary and fine art packages including complimentary makeup for one person, here are a few tips to ensure you will look amazing in your photos.
+With packages including complimentary makeup for one person, here are a few tips to ensure you will look amazing in your photos.

 - The days leading up to your session are not the time to try things like chemical peels, skin needling and other invasive facial treatments.
 Such treatments leave your skin sensitive and there’s no predicting how your skin will react to them, or whether it will be fully healed in time for your session.

 - If you’d like to do a skin mask, ensure you do so three days before your session so your skin has a chance to settle.

 - Exfoliate!
 Makeup goes on and looks much better on skin that’s freshly exfoliated, ideally the day before your session.
 Don’t forget your lips either, especially if you plan on wearing darker or shimmer/metallic lipsticks.
 For a healthy glow, give yourself a full body exfoliation and follow it up with plenty of moisturiser.

 - Don’t forget to wear sunscreen and to keep yourself well hydrated as well in the days leading up to your session.